kif01/Predictive-ML-Model-Twitter/README.md

 Click on `Cloud Object Storage`.
 <img width="1440" alt="WS6" src="https://user-images.githubusercontent.com/15332386/86056964-5c3f2600-ba6f-11ea-906c-e75063c2df3f.png">

 Add a name to your connection, and fill the information with the credentials that we got from **step 2** (COS credentials).
+Just add the `API_KEY`, `Resource Instance ID`, and `Login URL` which is the endpoint.
+You can leave the other fields empty.

 <img width="1440" alt="WS7" src="https://user-images.githubusercontent.com/15332386/86056974-619c7080-ba6f-11ea-881b-8eed376b33bf.png">

 Click again on `Add to projects` and this time click on `connected data`.
 Select your source which is the connection created in the previous step, select your bucket and then choose `tweets.csv` file.
 Give a name to your asset and click on `Create`.